catpea/catpea-project/database/furkies-purrkies/poem-1016/index.md

 So we became were instant friends,
 Oumuamua is my second Couch inspired program.

-The first one is [und][3], and works with the filesystem, it actually has a spellchecked README, I think.
+The first one is [und][3], and works with the file-system, it actually has a spellchecked README, I think.

-On the filsystem, und allows for saving files, by multiple CPU cores withut any conflict or need for MUTEXES and such.
+On the file-system, und allows for saving files, by multiple CPU cores withut any conflict or need for MUTEXES and such.

 Oumuamua is written for the browser,